Understanding the Difference Between IRAs

 Both traditional and Roth IRAs allow you to make annual contributions of up to $6,500 in 2023 — or $7,500 if you will be age 50 or older at any time during the calendar year.

 The first step to opening an IRA is to identify the type of IRA that is appropriate for you.
 You can choose from traditional or Roth IRAs to contribute to.
 You may have also inherited one or both of those IRA types, you cannot contribute to the inherited traditional or Roth IRA.
 Once you’ve made the decision to start contributing to an IRA, the next step may be to choose between opening an IRA with the Credit Union or through RBFCU Investments Group, a financial advisory practice of Ameriprise Financial Services, LLC.
 Your dedication to regular contributions, coupled with a reasonable rate of return, may help increase the longevity of your income during retirement.

 As a member of RBFCU you can contribute to an IRA and place your money in an NCUA-insured savings account or a certificate of deposit.
-Compared to investments in the stock market, these are lower-risk accounts that typically provide stability and modest yearly returns.
+Compared to investments in the stock market, these are lower-risk accounts that typically can provide more stable and modest yearly returns.
 Dependent upon your retirement goals, your financial health and life stage, Credit Union IRAs may be a good fit.

-The alternative would be an Investment IRA, which consists of a variety of financial options, including stocks, mutual funds, bonds, annuities and other investment products.
+The alternative would be to contribute to an IRA, which consists of a variety of financial options, including stocks, mutual funds, bonds, annuities and other investment products.
 By considering an appropriate amount to invest in a diversified portfolio, these products give your IRA the potential to grow.
-Yes, stock prices can have bigger price swings than cash alternatives such as IRA Savings or IRA Certificates; however, stocks historically have provided higher long-term returns than cash alternatives.1
+Yes, stock prices can have bigger price swings than cash alternatives such as savings or certificates; however, stocks historically have provided higher long-term returns than cash alternatives.1

 So, which IRA is best for you?
 Sometimes the choice is easy.
-Often times, it’s important to consult a qualified financial professional to help you decide on the right type of IRA.
+Often times, it’s important to consult a qualified financial advisor to help you decide on the right type of IRA.

 1Past results are not necessarily indicative of future gains.